alichtman/deadbolt/README.md

-# macOS-encrypt-decrypt-quick-actions
+# macOS Quick Lock
+> Bringing the simplistic style of Quick Look's file browsing to encryption.

-This `macOS` `Quick Action` removes all the complication when encrypting and decrypting files.
-Simply right click on a file you'd like to encrypt or decrypt, select the `Encrypt Decrypt` `Quick Action`, and follow the prompts.
-To decrypt, double click on the file with the `.encrypted` extension.
+This tool removes all of the complication of encrypting and decrypting files.
+Simply right click on a file you'd like to encrypt, select the `Encrypt Decrypt` `Quick Action` and follow the prompts.
+To decrypt, just double click on the file.

+Here's a quick demo:

 <h1 align="center">
   <img src="img/demo.gif" width="80%" />